KCL-BMEIS/OOP/week2B.md

 ```
 - always check any assumptions and expectations upfront &ndash;
   this can save you a lot of frustration later...
-- when in development mode, don't hesitate to display lots of information, it
+- during the development phase, don't hesitate to display lots of information, it
   will often alert you to where things might be going wrong.